-Freshwater Macroinvertebrate Resources
+Freshwater Macroinvertebrate & Water Quality Resources

 The online guides are arranged in order of complexity, from a general guide with broad groupings of aquatic macros to ones with more detailed keys of organisms.